kind2-mc/kind2/doc/usr/content/1_techniques/1_techniques.md

 If `top` calls `sub` and we analyze `top`, it means we have previously analyzed `sub`.
 We are running in compositional mode so the call to `sub` is originally abstracted by its contract.
 Say the analysis fails with a counterexample.
-The countexample might be spurious for the concrete version of `sub`: the failure would not happen if we used the concrete call to `sub` instead of the abstract one.
+The counterexample might be spurious for the concrete version of `sub`: the failure would not happen if we used the concrete call to `sub` instead of the abstract one.